 You can pay online for planning applications.
 On the payments page, please select 'Miscellaneous', then 'Planning' and then the type of application you are applying for (please see the fees schedule below for the online payment reference related to the type of application you are submitting).

 We can still accept cheques.
 Please make payable to Central Bedfordshire Council.

 Fees for requesting copies of planning related documents (PDF 303KB)

-Electronic planning documents should not have security applied (i.e. passwords) to prevent copying or editing, so that they can be published directly onto the council's website.
+- electronic planning documents should not have security applied (e.g. passwords) to prevent copying or editing, so that they can be published directly onto our website